-The Society for Freshwater Science (SFS) is honored to announce the results of its 2021 leadership elections.
+The Society for Freshwater Science (SFS) is honored to announce the results of its 2022 leadership elections.
 The Society is an international scientific organization whose purpose is to promote further understanding of freshwater ecosystems and ecosystems at the interface between aquatic and terrestrial habitats.
-The Society fosters the exchange of scientific information among the membership, and with other professional societies, resource managers, policymakers, educators, and the public.
+The Society fosters the exchange of scientific information among the membership, and with other professional societies, educators, managers and policy makers.

 Members of the SFS voted virtually, including students, general members, and emeritus members; the results are as follows: